Yaghnobis

 The Yaghnobi (Yaghnobi: yaγnōbī́t or suγdī́t; Tajik: яғнобиҳо, yağnobiho/jaƣnoʙiho) are an Eastern Iranian people residing in Tajikistan's Sughd region, specifically in the valleys of the Yaghnob, Qul, and Varzob rivers.

 Yaghnobi is spoken in the upper valley of the Yaghnob River in the Zarafshan area of Tajikistan by the Yaghnobi people, and is also taught in some schools.
 It is considered to be a direct descendant of Sogdian and has often been called Neo-Sogdian in academic literature.
 The Yaghnobi are considered to be descendants of the Sogdian-speaking peoples who once inhabited most of Central Asia beyond the Amu Darya River in what was ancient Sogdia.

-The 1926 and 1939 census data gives the number of Yaghnobi language speakers as approximately 1,800.
+The 1926 and 1939 census data give the number of Yaghnobi language speakers as approximately 1,800.
 In 1955, M. Bogolyubov estimated the number of Yaghnobi native speakers as more than 2,000.
 In 1972, A. Khromov estimated 1,509 native speakers in the Yaghnob valley and about 900 elsewhere.
-The estimated number of Yaghnobi Tajiks is approximately 25,000.
+The estimated number of Yaghnobis is approximately 25,000.

 History

 Antiquity

 Their traditional occupations were in agriculture, growing produce such as barley, wheat, and legumes as well as breeding cattle, oxen and asses.
-There were traditional handicrafts, such as weaving, which was mostly done by men.
+There were traditional handicrafts, such as weaving, which men mostly did.
 The women worked on moulding earthenware crockery.

-The Yaghnobi people originated from the Sogdians, a people dominant in the area until the Muslim conquests in the 8th century, when Sogdiana was defeated.
+The Yaghnobi people originated from the Sogdians, a people dominant in the area until the Muslim conquests in the 8th century.
 In that period, Yaghnobis settled in the high valleys.

 Pre-20th century

-The ancient Sogdians fled to the Yaghnob Valley to escape the medieval Arab Caliphate.
+The ancient Sogdians fled to the Yaghnob Valley to escape the Abbasid Caliphate.
 Their direct descendants, the Yaghnobi, lived there in peaceful isolation until the 1820s.